newman8r/dna-site-extension/dna_site_import.md

   - Fallbacks:
     - `getActiveGedmatchTabId()` reads the last‑focused window’s active tab if it’s on GEDmatch.
     - `findSegmentResultsTabId()` scans tabs by URL and presence of known controls (`#edit-download-csv`).

+Enhancements (NEW):
+- After both visualization navigation and segment search, we verify the tab still exists via `chrome.tabs.get(tab.id)` and, if missing, recover the correct tab with `findSegmentResultsTabId()`.
+- When adopting `gmSegmentResultsTabId`, we now log the parent/child switch, close the parent tab, and prefer the active GEDmatch tab again to avoid stale `tab.id`.

 ### Drupal form click handling
 - The “Download CSV” button is bound to Drupal AJAX; plain `.click()` is often ignored.
 We attempt in order: